highvail/acm-app-lifecycle/README.md

       phase: Propagated
     ```

-5. Finally, if we look at the development cluster, we will see our application up and running.
+5. If we look at the development cluster, we will see our application up and running.

     ```bash
-    oc --context dev -n reverse-words-stage get deployments,services,pods
+    oc --context dev -n reverse-words-stage get deployments,services,pods,routes

     NAME                            READY   UP-TO-DATE   AVAILABLE   AGE
     deployment.apps/reverse-words   1/1     1            1           75s